wenlng/ofilter-js/README_en.md

 <br/>

 > [中文](README.md) | English
-<p>🖖 ofilter-js is a data object {} filter processor dedicated to Js, which provides simpler, more convenient and more efficient data operations for development. </p>
+<p>🖖 OfilterJs is a data object {} filter processor for Javascript, which provides simpler, more convenient and more efficient data operations for development. </p>

 <p> ⭐️ If it helps you, please give a star.</p>